 I love having chickpeas in a salad.
 It makes any salad more filling and seemingly more healthy.
-I made this Mediterranean chickpea salad as an alternative to my corn & chickpea fiesta salad, which was one of my first first blog recipes.
+I made this Mediterranean chickpea salad as an alternative to my corn & chickpea fiesta salad, which was one of my first blog recipes.
 Ever since, I had been planning on making another version of it, and this is it.
 It’s simple, refreshing and so easy to make.

 I made when we were on our houseboat in Amsterdam (minus the oregano but it was still fantastic) and I brought it to Julia’s to eat before a game a few weeks ago.
 And now, I’ve made it again for you.
 It makes a lot of salad so feel free to cut the recipe in half if you only want a few servings, and you can increase the amount of olives if you like them – Marc isn’t a big fan so I usually keep the olives to a minimum for his sake.

-- ½ cup olive oil
+- 1/3 cup extra virgin olive oil

-- ¼ cup lemon juice
+- 1/3 cup lemon juice (or white wine vinegar)

 - 1 teaspoon dried oregano

-- ½ teaspoon salt
+- 1/2 teaspoon coarse salt

-- ¼ teaspoon pepper
+- 1/4 teaspoon black pepper

-- Combine all salad ingredients in a large bowl.
+- Combine salad ingredients in a large bowl.